-Given the unprecedented severity of the supply chain issues, we request immediate federal assistance with increasing the speed and capacity at our nation's ports, a fast restart of production located in disaster areas and other assistance that may be identified in the coming days or weeks.
+Given the unprecedented severity of the supply chain issues, we request immediate federal assistance with increasing the speed and capacity at our nation's ports, quick restart of production when disaster strikes and other assistance that may be identified in the coming days or weeks.
 Many of these challenges were created not by one single issue, but a cascading chain of events beyond the control of our industry.
 Providing urgently needed repairs to many homes, schools, hospitals, and other vital buildings in many parts of the nation depend on swift action of both the private and public sectors working together to address this emergency.

-Thank you again for your efforts to address America's critical supply shortages and address these issues for the roofing industry, other sectors of employers and consumers.
-We would welcome the opportunity to discuss this issue with you and your team in more depth and develop solutions to direct scarce, desperately needed materials to the roofing industry so it can provide vital economic and life-sustaining shelter to the businesses and citizens across the country.
-If you have questions or need more information, please contact Duane Musser, NRCA's vice president of government relations, at 202-546-7584 or dmusser@nrca.net.
+Thank you again for your efforts to address America's critical supply shortages and address these issues for the roofing industry.
+We would welcome the opportunity to discuss this issue with you and your team in more depth and develop solutions to meet the material challenges to the roofing industry so it can continue to provide vital economic and life-sustaining shelter to the businesses and citizens across the country.
+If you have questions or need more information, please contact Deborah Mazol, NRCA's director of federal affairs, at 202-546-7584 or dmazol@nrca.net.